THIS REFLECTS HMRC GUIDANCE ISSUED UP TO 3 JULY 2020

 HMRC chief, Jim Harra, confirmed in evidence to the Public Accounts Committee on 10 June 2020 that there is nothing in the CJRS that prevents an employer from making a furloughed employee redundant.

-However, it is not clear from the rules whether an employee's notice pay should be at 80% or 100%.
-Legal opinion appears to be that it depends.
+However, it has not been clear from the rules whether an employee's notice pay should be at 80% or 100%.
+Legal opinion appeares to be that it depends.

 Furloughed employees continue to accrue leave as per their employment contract.